RequestNetwork/requestNetwork/packages/docs/docs/guides/6-hosting-a-node/2-code.md

 yarn ganache
 ```

-Now you have ganache running on your second console.
+Now you have ganache-cli running on your second console.
-We're still missing all the important smart-contracts request use.
+We're still missing all the important smart-contracts that Request uses.
 On a new console, run:

 ```bash
 cd packages/smart-contracts